28ede1/flixster-starter/README.md

   - [x ] Users can use a search bar to search for movies by title.
   - [ x] The search bar should include:
     - [x ] Text input field
-    - [ 🚫] Submit/Search button
+    - [ x] Submit/Search button
-    - [ 🚫] Clear button
+    - [ x] Clear button
-  - [🚫 ] Movies with a title containing the search query in the text input field are displayed in a grid view when the user either:
+  - [x ] Movies with a title containing the search query in the text input field are displayed in a grid view when the user either:
-    - [🚫 ] Presses the Enter key
+    - [x ] Presses the Enter key
-    - [🚫 ] Clicks the Submit/Search button
+    - [x ] Clicks the Submit/Search button
-  - [🚫 ] Users can click the Clear button.
+  - [x ] Users can click the Clear button.
 When clicked:
-    - [🚫 ] All text in the text input field is deleted
+    - [x ] All text in the text input field is deleted
-    - [🚫] The most recent search results are cleared from the text input field and the grid view and all current movies are displayed in a grid view
+    - [x] The most recent search results are cleared from the text input field and the grid view and all current movies are displayed in a grid view
 - [ x] **Design Features**
   - [ x] Website implements all of the following accessibility features:
     - [ x] Semantic HTML